State Academy of Arts of Turkmenistan

 The State Academy of arts of Turkmenistan (Türkmenistanyň Döwlet çeperçilik akademiýasy) in Ashgabat, was founded in 1994 by President of Turkmenistan Saparmurat Niyazov.
-Is subordinate to the Ministry of Culture of Turkmenistan.
+It is subordinate to the Ministry of Culture of Turkmenistan.

-The new building opened February 1, 2006 in Alisher Navoi Street, near to the Museum of Fine Arts of Turkmenistan.
-Took part in the opening ceremony the President of Turkmenistan, Saparmurat Niyazov.
-The cost of the buildings built by the French company "Bouygues" - $40 million.
+The new building was opened on February 1, 2006 in Alisher Navoi Street, near the Museum of Fine Arts of Turkmenistan.
+The President of Turkmenistan, Saparmurat Niyazov, took part in the opening ceremony.
+The cost of the buildings built by the French company "Bouygues" was $40 million.

-Currently rector of the Academy is Ahatmyrat Nuvvaev.
+The current rector of the Academy is Ahatmyrat Nuvvaev.

-Departments: art and composition, graphics, sculpture, Architecture and Design, the national art, history and theory of art.